p2r3/ppmod/README.md

 The first argument is the path to the texture to apply.
 The second argument is the position of the `env_projectedtexture` entity.
 If using the simple projection mode, it is recommended to set this to be a few units away from the brush you're applying the texture to.
 The third argument is the angle to project the texture towards, facing straight down by default.
 The fourth argument is a boolean value for whether to use the simple projection mode.
 Simple projections only project textures on the world, aligning themselves with the shape and orientation of the brush.
 Keep in mind that this often causes graphical glitches like flickering, especially with high shader detail.
 If a projection is not simple, it will work similar to a flashlight, projecting and distorting the texture as if it were from a light source.
 The last argument is the FarZ keyvalue of the entity.
 This sets the furthest point that the projection can reach.

 Every argument is optional.
 This is in case you need to create an `env_projectedtexture` for later use.
+Keep in mind that while Portal 2 claims to only support one projected texture at a time, a workaround exists.
+Since the game only checks for existing projected textures when one recieves a `TurnOn` or `TurnOff` input, multiple can be active as long as they never recieve such an input.
+One way to do this is by creating a new entity every timez` you wish to turn on the texture, then deleting it to turn it off.

 Here is an example of using `ppmod.texture` to project a laser grid on the floor at the end of `sp_a1_intro3` using the simple projection mode: